Top 35+ SaaS Website Design Inspiration

 Spotify’s homepage draws users in with trending playlists and personalized mixes.
 The site balances visual richness with subtle premium upgrade prompts, making music discovery easy and enjoyable.

-Why it’s a good SaaS website:
+Why Spotify is a good SaaS website?

 Instant engagement through playlists